August 23, 2023

 With Kota, you can:

-• Set matching employer and employee contributions.
+Set matching employee and employer contributions.

 Join Kota today and empower your people with our all-in-one digital pension app.